 Income-boosting Resources for Translators

-In that vein, if you happen to know two or more languages and love to write, your specialized knowledge has the potential to boost your freelance income fast.
+In that vein, if you do happen to know two or more languages and love to write, your specialized knowledge has the potential to boost your freelance income fast.
 Keep an eye out for my new course for bilingual writers and translators, which I hope to release in 2018.
+I am myself an Arabic to English translator and love seeing other translators succeed!

 Guidelines for Writers & Magazines Galore